Center for Excellence Webinar Series

 This webinar will illustrate how the work of cultivating a kin-first culture is grounded in race equity, and the importance of developing a racial, culturally responsive, and trauma-informed lens as it pertains to the work of seeing, doing, and being in partnership with children, youth, and families in child welfare.
 Key topics will include:

-Adopting a philosophy, mindset, and values that cultivate a Kin-First
+Adopting a philosophy, mindset, and values that cultivate a Kin-first

 - CultureExploring the gap that often exists between what we are prepared to give as providers and what families who are disenfranchised and marginalized actually need